| |||||||||||||

 My wife is Tracey Ann (note: 'e' in Tracey and not in Ann), often known as Tas.
 (I have other, private nicknames for her as well!)
 At the time of writing, we have been married for more than 15 years.
 This whole website is dedicated to my darling Tas.

 My father, Derek Bryan.
 He's had a very interesting and varied life, as a military pilot, a civil airline pilot and latterly the proprietor of Inter Primos, a chauffeur-driven limousine service.
 He has quite a fund of tales and stories, not to mention jokes.
-Derek has written and published a book, an autobigraphy, available from Amazon.
-Or, you can contact Derek directly by email to request a copy.
-His website can be found here. |

 My mother is Pamella Dorothy ("Mella").
 She's not someone comfortable with computers and the Internet, and so has no online prescence.
 Here's a couple of recent shots of my mother with my father and Sebastian.
 There are a few more pictures of my mother here. |